 Transfers & withdrawals The particular contract terms should be selected to see what flexibility the plan includes.
 You will be taxed on the income at your marginal rate(s).
 You can make ad hoc or regular withdrawals from your drawdown fund in addition to the short term/fixed term annuity income.
 The short term/fixed term annuity provides a guaranteed level of gross income over the term chosen.
 Availability There are many drawdown providers in the market and you should ensure you consider costs, service standards and investment choice before selecting a provider.
 Long term care Your income payments will be taken into consideration should you require long term care in the future.
-If greater than the actual income being taken, an income in line with that available from an annuity based on your age at that time will be taken into account.
+If greater than the actual income being tak- en, an income in line with that available from an annuity based on your age at that time will be taken into account.
 Treatment after death Subject to the terms of your plan, your beneficiaries can continue to take withdrawals from any remaining drawdown fund on your death (annuity purchase is also an option) or withdraw the remaining drawdown fund as a lump sum.
-If you die before age 75 any income or lump sums taken by your beneficiaries will be tax free.
+If you die before age 75 any income or lump sums taken by your beneficiaries will be free from income tax.
 If you die after age 75, any lump sum or income taken by your beneficiaries will be taxed at the recipient's marginal income tax rate(s).
-Depending on the options selected when the short term/fixed term annuity was purchased, your beneficiaries may receive any outstanding annuity payments or a survivor's pension if you should die during the annuity term (taxed as described above).
-Type of charges Drawdown pension products tend to have higher charges than Secured Pension products due to the greater amount of administration and advisory input they involve.
+Depending on the options selected when the short term / fixed term annuity was purchased, your beneficiaries may receive any outstanding annuity payments or a survivor's pension if you should die during the annuity term (taxed as described above).
+Currently, most pension death benefits don't form part of your estate on death.
+This is expected to change from 6 April 2027 such that if you should pass away on or after that date, your pension death benefits will form part of your estate and may be liable for Inheritance Tax.
+Type of charges Drawdown pension products tend to have higher charges than Secured Pension products due to the greater amount of administration and adviso- ry input they involve.
 Short-term/fixed-term annuity charges will be incorporated within the annuity rate offered.
 Future planning issues If you decide to move abroad after retirement, you can usually arrange to have your pension paid to an overseas bank account if you wish to.
 If your health/circumstances change, you may change the way/amount of income you are drawing and or/purchase a lifetime annuity.